wuxc/pywin32doc/md/PyCFrameWnd.md

   - [GetControlBar](PyCFrameWnd.md#pycframewndgetcontrolbar)

-    Retrieves the specified control bar.&nbsp;
+    Retrieves the specified control bar\.&nbsp;

   - [GetMessageString](PyCFrameWnd.md#pycframewndgetmessagestring)

-    Retrieves message corresponding to a command ID.&nbsp;
+    Retrieves message corresponding to a command ID\.&nbsp;

   - [GetMessageBar](PyCFrameWnd.md#pycframewndgetmessagebar)

-    Retrieves the message bar for the frame.&nbsp;
+    Retrieves the message bar for the frame\.&nbsp;

   - [IsTracking](PyCFrameWnd.md#pycframewndistracking)

-    Determines if splitter bar is currently being moved.&nbsp;
+    Determines if splitter bar is currently being moved\.&nbsp;

   - [InModalState](PyCFrameWnd.md#pycframewndinmodalstate)

-    Returns a value indicating whether or not a frame window is in a modal state.&nbsp;
+    Returns a value indicating whether or not a frame window is in a modal state\.&nbsp;

   - [LoadAccelTable](PyCFrameWnd.md#pycframewndloadacceltable)

-    Loads an accelerator table.&nbsp;
+    Loads an accelerator table\.&nbsp;

   - [LoadFrame](PyCFrameWnd.md#pycframewndloadframe)